 Weekly Continuity Clinic Block in the Sr. Mary Philippa Health Center at St. Mary’s

 In the X+Y block system, residents attend their continuity/primary clinic during a dedicated week-long clinic block.
-Senior Residents return every 4 weeks, while categorical and preliminary interns rotate through clinic on average every 4-5 weeks.
-All patients are seen by residents who take on the role of the Primary Care Physician under supervision of our ambulatory teaching faculty.
+Senior Residents return every 5 weeks, while categorical and preliminary interns rotate through clinic on average every 6 weeks.
+All patients are seen by residents who take on the role of the Primary Care Physician under supervision of our teaching faculty.
 Residents are assigned to a team and work in a group practice-like setting.

-Categorical residents care for an assigned panel of diverse patient: generally the majority of the clinic population is composed of the underserved working poor, many of whom deal with chronic illnesses that require integrated multidisciplinary care.
-Preliminary residents will focus on urgent and subspecialty care.
+All trainees care for an assigned panel of diverse patient: generally the majority of the clinic population is composed of the underserved working poor, many of whom deal with chronic illnesses that require integrated multidisciplinary care.
 Patients receive care from a team of healthcare providers that include highly skilled and specialized nurses, medical assistants, social workers and diabetes educators.
 Our average preceptor to resident ratio of 1:3 allows for timely and effective personalized teaching.

 The Clinic Block Rotation Advantages

-3-6 Week Ambulatory Block in the Sr. Mary Philippa Health Center, St. Mary’s Medical Center
+4 Week Ambulatory Block in the Sr. Mary Philippa Health Center

 Primary Care Experience in Private Practice Settings

 The 2-3 week elective gives senior residents the opportunity to learn about private practice in general internal medicine in the community.
 Patients are seen under one-on-one supervision by one of our general internal medicine private practice faculty, and settings vary from traditional group practices to solo practice and the paperless practice with a state-of-the art fully established EMR.